mcallegari/qlcplus-docs/pages/05.fixtures-and-functions/docs.v5.md

 ---

-## Left panel — fixtures and channels
+## Left panel — Fixtures and channels

 The left panel groups three management tools at the top, the channel control tools in the middle, and the selection tools at the bottom.